 If you need another enterprise to give you permissions, you need to contact them by email or phone.
 There is no online feature to do this.

-When a user is the main manager of several enterprises on the platform, the four permissions are created automatically between each enterprise.
+When a user is the main manager (owner) of several enterprises on the platform, permissions are created automatically between each enterprise.
 This is not the case when enterprises are managed by different users.

 The following common scenarios demonstrate enterprise-enterprise permissions you may need to set up for your hub.

 I have created Producer Profiles for each of my suppliers.
 Which permissions do I need to set up before I can stock their products on my Hub shopfront?

 The system is configured so that hubs creating producer profiles will have the correct permissions installed as default, so that they can start adding products and trading with these producer profiles right away.

 My supplier already has an enterprise registered with OFN.
 I would like to add their products to my hub shopfront.

 You must contact your supplier in person.
 Their contact details (phone number, address and email address) will be located in their OFN profile.